 You can’t cover the 20% down payment.You can’t cover the 20% down payment.

-Purchasing a home in New York City, recommended that you have at least 20% of the homes purchase price for the down payment.
-Depending on where in New York you want to settle for, the average down payment will vary.
-If you can’t cover the 20% down payment using this mortgage calculator to factor in variables such as interest rates, maintenance costs, inflations rates, etc. if the price differential between the cost of homeownership and renting is better.
-It’s a good reason to buy with a down payment of less than 20%.
+Purchasing a home in New York City recommended that you have at least 20% of the home’s purchase price for the down payment.
+The average down payment will vary depending on where in New York you want to settle.
+If you can’t cover the 20% down payment, use this mortgage calculator to factor in interest rates, maintenance costs, inflation rates, etc., if the price differential between the cost of homeownership and renting is better.
+You’re not sure where you want to be in 10 years.

-With renting comes flexibility; if you don’t see yourself as changing careers or moving to other cities in a few years, it makes little sense to buy a home now.
-However, if you are committed to staying several years or more, then you can gain much more from buying, even with student debt.
+With renting comes flexibility; if you don’t see yourself changing careers or moving to other cities in a few years, it makes little sense to buy a home now.
+However, if you are committed to staying several years or more, you can gain much more from buying, even with student debt.

 Green Light: When you should buyGreen Light: When you should buy